 You can easily avoid significant exposure to unknown but probable risks and better understand your organization's situation.

-For example, supply chain analytics can tell you about the major pending issues you may have to face long before they occur.
+For example, supply chain analytics can inform you of major pending issues you may face long before they occur.
 This knowledge can save you avoidable expenditure and precious time.

 3. Improve Inventory Management